-But don’t allow the words “budget-friendly,” “economical,” or “frugal” to fool you into thinking this is a hobo’s dish!
+But don’t allow the words “budget-friendly,” “economical,” or “frugal” to fool you into thinking this is a simple-tasting dish!

 The complexity of the balsamic vinaigrette dressing and the addition of fresh rosemary level up the simple ingredients to a restaurant-quality entrée.
 The fact that it’s also a one-pot meal makes it even more appealing.

 The vinaigrette dressing may be made a day or two in advance and stored in the fridge.
 I love keeping it in a glass Mason jar for easy mixing and pouring.